gonzherme/gonzherme.github.io/_pages/projects.md

 sitemap: true
 ---

-## Sentiment Analysis Optimization
+## Sentiment Analysis
-- Developed [Sentiment Analysis models](https://github.com/gonzherme/sentiment-analysis) using sentimeLogistic Regression and k-NN, trained on the [IMDB Movie Review Dataset](https://www.kaggle.com/datasets/lakshmi25npathi/imdb-dataset-of-50k-movie-reviews)
+- Developed [Sentiment Analysis models](https://github.com/gonzherme/sentiment-analysis) using Logistic Regression and k-NN, trained on the [IMDB Movie Review Dataset](https://www.kaggle.com/datasets/lakshmi25npathi/imdb-dataset-of-50k-movie-reviews)
 - Preprocessed data with Bag of Words (BOW) and TF-IDF, optimizing for accuracy and computational efficiency
 - Analyzed the impact of word embedding dimensionality on model performance, balancing reduced computation cost and accuracy